My Place to Learn, Discover, Relax!

 In this PG movie a crop dusting plane with a fear of heights lives his dream of competing in a famous around-the-world aerial race.

 Two kids find and play a magical board game, releasing a man trapped for decades in it and a host of dangers.

 Storytimes for babies through preschool will resume January 2.
 Storytime schedule.

 Basic computer classes: Introduction to Computers, Windows, Internet, and Email

-is being offered at Lexington Park in November and January.
+will be offered at Lexington Park in January.
+Register

 Upcoming Classes other than Basic: